NTU-SQUAD/transformers-coqa/README.md

    3. Define the methods **coqa_convert_example_to_features** to convert **CoqaExamples** into **CoqaFeatures**, **coqa_convert_examples_to_features** to parallel execute **coqa_convert_example_to_features**
 - [modeling_albert.py](model/modeling_albert.py): This script contains the core ALBERT class and related downstream CoQA architecture, it:
    1. import the ALBERT model from [transformer](https://github.com/huggingface/transformers) library
    2. build downstream CoQA tasks architecture on the top of last hidden state and pooler output to get the training loss for training and start, end, yes, no, unknown logits for prediction.
+This architecture is the same as shown in the presentation and report

 ## References